 We from Datarella are always encouraged to be experts in the field of blockchain-related concepts and technologies and also to share our knowledge with the blockchain community.
-This blogpost should raise awareness about Self-Sovereign Identity (SSI), a fundamentally new approach to enable users having autonomy about their decentralized identifiers (DIDs) on the internet.
+This blogpost should raise awareness about Self-Sovereign Identity (SSI), a fundamentally new approach of digital ID enabling users to have autonomy about their decentralized identifiers (DIDs) on the internet.

 DIDs as the fundamental component in Self-Sovereign Identity